jfxueX/bash/commands/local/pattern-space-and-hold-space.md

-When sed reads a file line by line, the line that has been currently read is inserted into the **pattern buffer** (**pattern space**). **Pattern buffer** is like the temporary buffer, the scratchpad where the current information is stored.
+When sed reads a file line by line, the line that has been currently read is inserted into the **pattern buffer** (**pattern space**). *Pattern buffer* is like the temporary buffer, the scratchpad where the current information is stored.

 When you tell sed to print, it prints the pattern buffer.

 **Hold buffer** (**hold space**) is like a long-term storage, such that you can catch something, store it and reuse it later when sed is processing another line.

-You do not directly process the hold space, instead, you need to copy it or append to the pattern space if you want to do something with it.
+You do not directly process the *hold space*, instead, you need to copy it or append to the pattern space if you want to do something with it.
 For example, the print command `p` prints the pattern space only.
-Likewise, `s` operates on the pattern space.
+Likewise, `s` operates on the *pattern space*.

 Here is an example:
 ```